Should I start by being provocative?

 The only exception to that is betting small money so that it doesn't, seemingly, matter.

 This thought process is a mistake and you need to question your naivety because it may lead you down a path which you wouldn't have taken.
+Perhaps like online gambling south africa.
+Although I'd give anything a try especially roulette.
 This may be the problem with most gamblers.
 Certainly, those people predisposed to addiction.
 If you notice this within yourself, be well observed, keep well away.

 A winning gamble comes in two ways: pure luck or pure skill.